Chicago

 Despite this, the production and use of PFAS continued to grow until the early 2000s when regulatory scrutiny increased and significant efforts to phase out certain PFAS compounds began.

-Here is a timeline of events related to PFAS:
+Here is a timeline of events the historical evolution of PFAS chemicals since the 1940s:

 • PFAS were first developed and introduced by 3M and DuPont for their unique water and oil-resistant properties.